-Even though it does not take long for the oven to pre-heat, we start there at a setting of 350 F. Next we peel a few potatoes and cut into half-inch chunks.
+Even though it does not take long for the oven to pre-heat, we start there at a setting of 350 F. Next we peel a few potatoes and cut them into half-inch chunks.
 Cover a cookie sheet with foil to save on cleanup.
-While you’re at it, start a saucepan with about an inch of water on a low heat for steaming.
+While you’re at it, start a saucepan with about an inch of water on low heat for steaming.

 In a small mixing bowl, mix together the sauce ingredients: honey, mustard, paprika, dried basil and parsley.
 You can add a few other things, like tarragon and garlic powder, if you want.
 Pour about half the mixture over the chicken and use a pastry brush to spread evenly over all exposed parts of the pieces.

 Bake The Chicken

 Put the chicken dish into the oven and set the timer for 30 minutes.

 In a large mixing bowl, put the potatoes in and drizzle about a quarter cup of extra virgin olive oil over them.
 Add the herbs and spices of your choice.
 We like salt, pepper, paprika, oregano, parsley, garlic powder, thyme and a touch of toasted sesame oil.
 Spread evenly in a single layer on the cookie sheet and put that in the oven, too.
 The potatoes will take about 15 minutes less than the chicken.

 Trim and rinse the asparagus.
 Make sure to cut the stalks to fit your steamer.

 When the timer goes off, turn the chicken over and brush on the remainder of the honey mustard sauce.
 Return the dish to the oven for 15 to 20 minutes.